alan-turing-institute/ThermodynamicAnalyticsToolkit/README.md

 Please refer to INSTALL for installation instructions.
 When cloning from github please call the bootstrap.sh script (requiring installed autotools and automake packages).

+Furthermore, for installation from a cloned git repository or a pure source tarball, the following non-standard packages are recommended for creating the
+userguide:

+ * xsltproc, fop, docbook-xsl

-After installation (configure, make, make install) there is a userguide "thermodynamicanalyticstoolkit.pdf" for full reference.
+After installation (configure, make, make install) there is a userguide "thermodynamicanalyticstoolkit.pdf" for full reference to end users.
+Note that there is also a documentation aimed at programmers based on doxygen.